 For example, if the ratio is calculated to be 20%, that means for every dollar of revenue generated, $0.20 is retained while $0.80 is attributed to the cost of goods sold.
 The remaining amount can be used to pay off general and administrative expenses, interest expenses, debts, rent, overhead, etc.

 Gross Margin Ratio = (Revenue – COGS) / Revenue

 Consider the income statement below:

 Using the formula, the gross margin ratio would be calculated as follows:

 = 0.6174 (61.74%)

-This means that for every dollar generated, $0.3826 would go into the cost of goods sold while the remaining $0.6174 would be used to pay back expenses, taxes, etc.
+This means that for every dollar generated, $0.3826 would go into the cost of goods sold, while the remaining $0.6174 could be used to pay back expenses, taxes, etc.

 How to Increase the Gross Margin Ratio